hs0wkc/pySTEAM/README.md

-# pyMEP
+# pySTEAM
-Tools and information for engineering and design of technical applications with python.
+Tools and information for engineering and design of steam applications with python.

 Tools :\
 	python 3.x\